Mik3Tab/Mik3Tab/README.md

 - 👋 Hi!
 I’m @Mik3Tab.
 - 👀 I’m interested in full stack web development.
-- 🌱 I’m doing a bootcamp in The Bridge, currently learning: HTML, CSS, Javascript, Angular & React.js
+- 🌱 I’m doing a bootcamp in The Bridge, currently learning: HTML, CSS, Javascript (Node with Express) & React.js

 <!--- - 💞️ I’m looking to collaborate on ...